 To join the Be The Match Registry®; of the National Marrow Donor Program (NMDP) at Dana-Farber or to get more information:Phone: 866-875-DFCI (3324) or 617-632-2561Email: firstname.lastname@example.org

-The process to join the registry is simple, involving swabbing the inside of your cheek to collect a sample of your cells.
+The process to become a registry member is simple, involving swabbing the inside of your cheek to collect a sample of your cells.

 Your commitment can mean the difference between life and death for a patient who needs a donor.